anomitra18/anomitramukhopadhyay/README.md

 The Individual project that was undertaken by me during my Master's degree was: Hybrid-Framework for Multi-Robot Collision Avoidance’.
 The thesis aims to identify how robot path planning and obstacle avoidance in a dynamic environment could be made much more optimised and promising using the combination of Machine Learning with already available traditional approaches.

-Once you have opened this page through the link provided, and then when you open each folder, the files inside the folder **might not** be visible due to size issue, so you need click on the download button to download the folder and view the contents.
+Once you have opened this page through the link provided, and then when you open each folder, the files inside the folder **might or might not** be visible due to size issue, if it's **not visible**, you need to click on the download button to download the folder and view the contents.
+Sorry for this inconvenience caused.

 I wish to learn and develop my technical knowledge and also gain work experience by working on different client based projects.
 I am confident about my work, I am a person who believes in hard work, smart work, patience and perseverance.
 You are more than welcome to take your time looking at these projects and analysing my practical efficiency.
 I will more than happy to provide furthur in depth details of the projects in the future.